-Jomsom Muktinath trekking is usually known as Jomson Trek.
-Jomsom is located at an altitude of 2700m in Mustang District and is also famous with the name as Dzong-Sampa.
-The trekking to Jomsom Muktinath takes you to Pokhara thru the Valley of Kali Gandaki River to the Pilgrimage site of Muktinath.
+Jomsom Muktinath trek is usually known as Jomson Trek.
+Jomsom is located at an altitude of 2700m in Mustang District and is also famous with the name Dzong-Sampa.
+The trekking to Jomsom Muktinath takes you to Pokhara through the Valley of Kali Gandaki River to the Pilgrimage site of Muktinath.
 It is a part of the Annapurna Circuit Trek and prevails as one of the most admired and classic pilgrimage tour.

-The trek gives a wonderful perception of the agricultural Nepalese existence.
-The best time for the trek from mid Sept to Mid December and March to May, we can travel in rainy season also thees part of the trek.when the days are crisp and of the scenery lovely.
+Jomsom Muktinath trek gives a beautiful perception of the Nepalese agricultural existence.
+The best time for the trek from mid-Sept to Mid December and March to May, we can travel in the rainy season also these part of the trek.
+When the days are crisp and of the scenery lovely.
 Consider “Above the Himalaya” for the best and adventurous journey with masses of experiences.
 We will ensure to make your trip the best trip ever.

 Trek Grade: Moderate

-Best Travel Time: February to Mid June, September – November are the best seasons.
-Dec & January are Winter and cold can be snow on the trail, July & August are rainy time, trekking can be done but visibility can be poor due to rain.
+Best Travel Time: February to Mid June, September – November is the best season.
+Dec & January is Winter, July & August is a rainy time, We can do the trekking, but visibility can be poor due to rain.

-Your trek Backpack/duffle bag: Your baggage on the trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu or Pokhara
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15 kg, including your sleeping bag, and down jacket, Other items not required on a trek can store in our office or your hotel in Kathmandu or Pokhara.

 A short walk to the left is the Buddhist Marme Lhakhang, whose center is the image is of Tibetan Buddhist sage Guru Rinpoche, here holding a Hindu style trident.

-We take our next flight back to Pokhara and spent a day here.
-You’re free here to feel the moderate climate and sceneries of this Magic land or Dream Land of Nepal. you can relax, take a time to visit the lake or boating in the lake by yourself.
+We took our next flight back to Pokhara and spent a day here.
+You’re free here to feel the moderate climate and sceneries of this Magic land or Dream Land of Nepal.
+You can relax, take time to visit the lake or boating in the lake by yourself.